Creating Opportunities for All Students

 GSN curriculum uses the flexibility of technology to make the educational experience more inclusive and effective for everyone.
 Exceptional learners range from students with disabilities or other hardships that prevent them from participating in the traditional classroom, to students who do not speak English as their first language, to gifted learners who can move at an accelerated pace.
 Such a diverse range of needs means that each student requires individualized instruction to achieve academic success.
 With Global Student Network, all students can work effectively to reach their educational goals.

 Universal Design for Learning (UDL)

 GSN’s courses are based on the Universal Design for Learning (UDL), a framework that aims to reach the greatest number of students at their individual learning level.
-UDL recommends incorporating three types of flexible instruction, all of which GSN has implemented.
+GSN has implemented UDL recommendations incorporating three types of flexible instruction.

-- Multiple modes of student expression.
-Students complete organizer-based and media-based assignments and have access to support tools.
+- Multiple modes of student expression – GSN’s students complete organizer-based and media-based assignments and have access to support tools.

 More Ways to Engage the Exceptional Learner

 In addition to UDL, all GSN courses include a variety of tools and features to help students at all levels customize the learning experience to their own needs.

 - Ability to self-pace – Students work at their own pace, which means a struggling reader has enough time to read for comprehension, while a gifted learner can work more quickly.